filipesilva/create-cljs-app/README.md

 Builds the app for production to the `public` folder.<br>
 It correctly bundles all code and optimizes the build for the best performance.

+### `npm run server` or `yarn server`

+Starts a Shadow CLJS background server.<br>
+This will speed up starting time for other commands that use Shadow CLJS.

 ## License

 Create CLJS App is open source software [licensed as MIT](https://github.com/filipesilva/create-cljs-app/blob/master/LICENSE).